 Q. Where can I get mock tests and practice papers for free to prepare for JEE Advanced?

-Ans: There are many sites on the Internet that offers mock tests that the candidate may try; in some cases, the candidate may have to get registered first to take the tests.
+Ans: The official mock test of JEE Advanced is now available online for all candidates.
+To practice for the examination, the candidates can use the official mock test.
+There are also many sites on the Internet that offers mock tests that the candidate may try; in some cases, the candidate may have to get registered first to take the tests.
 Likewise, the sample papers for the entrance exam are freely available on the Internet.

 Q. What kind of problems come in JEE Advanced?
 How to practise for them?